HC grants bail to MP Azam Khan, his wife and son in alleged fake birth certificate case | Law-Order

 However, Azam Khan will be released after the statement of the "informant" is registered by the trial court, the judge said.
 The three had surrendered in February before a Rampur court as their bail applications were rejected in connection with the case related to alleged forgery of Abdullah's birth certificate.

-Police had then said that Azam was facing over 80 other cases.
+Police had then said that Azam, who represents Rampur in Lok Sabha, was facing over 80 other cases.
 The court on Tuesday also directed that the three applicants shall not tamper with the prosecution evidence by intimidating or putting pressure on the witnesses during the investigation or trial.